jesusjda/scrum-psm1-cheatsheet/README.md

 > Scrum is founded on **empiricism** and lean thinking.
 Empiricism asserts that knowledge comes from experience and making decisions based on what is observed.
 Lean thinking reduces waste and focuses on the essentials.

 - `Transparency`: The emergent process and work must be visible to those performing the work as well as those receiving the work.
 - `Inspection`: The Scrum artifacts and the progress toward agreed goals must be inspected frequently and diligently to detect potentially undesirable variances or problems.
 To help with inspection, Scrum provides cadence in the form of its five events.
 - `Adaptation`: A Scrum Team is expected to adapt the moment it learns anything new through inspection.
+The adjustment must be made as soon as possible to minimize further deviation.

 > **Transparency** enables inspection > **Inspection** enables adaptation > **Adaptation**